MJGTwo/advent-of-code-nodejs-template/README.md

 # Advent of Code Template

-Advent of Code Template using Node JS for Current Year.
+Advent of Code Template using Node TS for Current Year.

 ## Setup

-If using the Advent of Code Template repo; click [**`Use this template`**](https://github.com/johnbeech/advent-of-code-nodejs-template/generate) and set a new repository name.
+If using the Advent of Code Template repo; click [**`Use this template`**](https://github.com/MJGTwo/advent-of-code-nodets-template/generate) and set a new repository name.

 Clone this repo, then run `yarn install` to install dependencies.